OpenWines/openwines.github.io/src/about.md

 - Martin Blanchart
 - Thomas Fougère ([Github](https://github.com/tomfougere))

-All group met in real life during the [HackGriculture](http://www.nantesvillecomestible.org/hackgriculture-48h-de-challenge-les-21-et-22-mars-2015/) that took place in Nantes, on March 21th, 2015.
-All are members of the [OpenWines Organization group on Github](https://github.com/OpenWines)
+The group first met in real life during the '[hackgriculture](http://www.nantesvillecomestible.org/hackgriculture-48h-de-challenge-les-21-et-22-mars-2015/)' _hackaton_ that took place in Nantes, on March 21th 2015 (see [related blog post](/hackgriculture-2015/)).
+All are members/contributors of the [OpenWines Organization group on Github](https://github.com/OpenWines).

 ## Social